LBS-UFMG/propedia/README.md

 Access http://localhost:8080 in your favorite browser.

 ### Installing the beta version
-Beta version uses CodeIgniter 4.
-Thus, it requires Composer for installing.
+The beta version uses CodeIgniter 4.
+Thus, it requires Composer to install.

 Firstly, clone this repository:

 	git clone https://github.com/LBS-UFMG/propedia.git

-Then, access the beta_version folder and install the libraries dependences:
+Then, access the beta_version folder and install the library's dependencies:

 	cd beta_version
 	composer install

-Set your basic configurations at the ".env" file.
+Set your basic configurations in the ".env" file.
 Change the base URL and the database configurations.

 Lastly, run the web server with the command:

 	php spark serve

 **IMPORTANT:** Note that the "beta_version" is in development.
-You can help to improve this version, downloading the code and submitting your pull requests.
+You can help to improve this version and contribute to PROPEDIA's development community by downloading the code and submitting your pull requests.

-## About this repository
-This repository contains the Propedia's web source code.

-### web (v2.3)
-This directory contains the main version of the web application.
-Developed with CodeIgniter 3.

-### beta_version
-Trial version updated with CodeIgniter 4.
-In development.